OpenEvalProject/evals/manuscripts/elife-43882/v2/manuscript.md

 We next simulated a control vs condition experiment with 10 cell populations, where six populations change proportionally in the condition and four remain the same.
 We performed simulated experiments including error as above, drawing 4000 and 6000 cells for the control and condition experiments, respectively.
 For this experiment we have both true changes (positives) and non-changes (negatives) and could therefore evaluate both true-positive and false-positive detection rates.
 We found that both Fisher’s exact test and DPA correctly identified all true population changes with a sensitivity of 1 across all error rates (Figure 1—figure supplement 3F).
 When considering false-positives, DPA again outperformed Fisher’s exact test in specificity and precision measurements (Figure 1—figure supplement 3G,H).
 These results demonstrate that while DPA can identify true proportion changes with comparable sensitivity to Fisher’s exact test, it better controls for the detection of false-positive changes.

-## Ligand-receptor networks
+### Ligand-receptor networks

 In order to represent cell-cell communication networks via ligand-receptor interactions, we implemented a directed, weighted network with four layers of nodes as follows.
 The top layer of nodes refers to a set of source cell populations, defined as the cell populations expressing ligands.
 The second layer of nodes represents the set of ligands expressed by the source populations.
 A weighted edge connects Source:Ligand where the weight is the Log2 fold-change of the ligand in the source compared to the remaining populations.
 The third layer of nodes is the receptor targets of the ligands.
 These are determined from a map of ligand-receptor pairs, collated using both known ligand-receptor interactions and interactions predicted though protein localization and protein-protein interaction (PPI) information (Ramilowski et al., 2015).
 As this map contains human ligand-receptor interactions, we add a weight using mouse-specific protein-protein associations from the STRING database (Szklarczyk et al., 2017); these are represented as values between 0 and 1.
 The fourth layer of nodes represents the target cell populations.
 Receptors are connected to target populations where they are expressed with weight again determined by Log2 fold-change.
 We did not normalize the three edge weights so as to ensure that gene expression provides the greatest weighting.
 A path weight connecting a source to target via a ligand:receptor pair is calculated as the sum of weights along that path.

 For our analysis, we initially considered all ligand:receptor pairs expressed in at least 10% of cells in a population.
 We then built a network using all 24 sub-populations identified in the TIP data-set.
 In order to filter out downregulated ligand-receptor connections, we set a minimum path weight of 1.5.
 An overall weight describing the strength of connection between a source and target population, ws:t, could then be calculated by summing all path weights between the source and target.

 In order to identify Source:Target connections that have significantly higher summed path weights than would be expected by chance we generated random networks as follows.
 Given a Source:Target connection we identified the number of total unfiltered paths (T), the set of paths with weight greater than 1.5 (Gs:t) and the subsequent summed path weights (ws:t) for Gs:t.
 We then generated random networks by retaining the Ligand:Receptor edges (i.e. PPI connections) but randomly selecting T number of Source:Ligand edges and Receptor:Target edges and re-calculating Gs:t and ws:t (i.e. sub-sampling the fold-changes).
-This process was repeated m = 100,000 times and empirical p-values were calculated asPw= 1m∑i=1mIwi≥ws:t
+This process was repeated m = 100,000 times and empirical p-values were calculated as

+$$
+P_{w}=\frac{1}{m}\sumi=1mIw_{i}\geqw_{s:t}
+$$

 As considering all possible combinations of Source:Target paths yields a large number of tests, we adjusted p-values with the Benjamini-Hochberg correction method and considered all edges with adjusted Pw <0.01 to be significant.
 Significant Source:Target edges were visualized as a hierarchical graph using Cytoscape (Shannon et al., 2003) with edge thickness determined by ws:t.
 The code for performing the above analysis on the TIP scRNA-seq is available in Source code 1.